Milo175/Data-Analytics-Portfolio/README.md

 - Compare crime victim data by descent to the actual population distribution by area.
 Helps assess disproportional targeting or exposure.
 - Cross-reference with census data to get victims per capita metrics for each descent group.
 - Check statistical validity of findings for underrepresented groups (e.g., Islanders, Native Americans, Alaskans) — assess if sample sizes are large enough to draw meaningful conclusions.

+**Data Quality**
+- In 2024–2025, cases with unspecified gender increased significantly - the cause behind this needs to be researched to better interpret future datasets.
+- Over 678K incidents lack weapon description.
+This represents a significant gap in reporting and may affect long-term trend analysis unless addressed in future datasets.

 **Behavioral & Pattern Analysis**
 - Analyze MO (Modus Operandi) code combinations to detect repeated strategies, behavioral patterns, or organized criminal activity.